vikasmaturi/diabetic_severity/DR_Project_Git/DR_Analysis_Main.md

   id="toc-regression-y-variables-that-influence-change-in-vision-after-one-year-stratified-by-race-and-insurance-status">Regression
   Y: Variables that influence change in vision after one year: stratified by race and insurance status</a>
+- <a href="#regression-xx-likelihood-of-receiving-bevacizumab"
+  id="toc-regression-xx-likelihood-of-receiving-bevacizumab">Regression
+  XX: Likelihood of receiving bevacizumab</a>
 - <a href="#forest-plots-on-va-change"
   id="toc-forest-plots-on-va-change">Forest Plots on VA change</a>
   - <a